 - Project presentation

-Syllabus of numerical exercises
+Syllabus of seminars

 Lectures will be immediately followed by demonstration exercises (1h weekly) where examples on data and real code will be presented.
 Code and data of all demonstrations will be made available to the students.